rtic-rs/rtic/book/en/src/by-example.md

 [repository]: https://github.com/rtic-rs/cortex-m-rtic

-To run the examples on your laptop / PC you'll need the `qemu-system-arm` program.
+To run the examples on your computer you'll need the `qemu-system-arm` program.
 Check [the embedded Rust book] for instructions on how to set up an embedded development environment that includes QEMU.